I’ve heard the word red zone on tv, what does it mean ?

 Most of the dogs that I deal with have aggression issues.

-My two-day Intensive training Course or my residential training course, are perfect for any dogs who have shown aggressive or dominant behaviours.
+My two-day Intensive training Course is perfect for dogs who have shown aggressive or dominant behaviours as you need to be involved with their training to get the best results.

 Many of the clients that call me for advice think that their dog needs Residential Training, but in most cases their dogs behaviour can be changed during the Two Day Intensive Training Course.
-Most problem behaviours exist between the client and their dog, so it is that relationship that needs fixing, this can be achieved during the Two Day Intensive Training Course.
+Most problem behaviours exist between the owner and their dog, so it is that relationship that needs fixing, this can be worked on during the Two Day Intensive Training Course.

 I do not use fear or food based training.
 We simply repeat good behaviours, whilst discouraging bad ones.
-My techniques not only work, they work fast!
-Within just a few weeks, your dog (who may have had issues for years) will be a reformed character.
+My techniques work and if you are prepared to put in the time, your dog (who may have had issues for years) may be a reformed character.
+But Of course I can’t offer any guarantees with regards to outcome this will all depend on your commitment to change.